-Since 2008 the Christian Universalist Association, Inc. has offered a training course that can qualify a person to be ordained as a Christian Universalist minister.
+Since 2008 the Christian Universalist Association has offered both ministerial training and ordination, as a Christian Universalist minister.
 Men and women from around the world have been ordained, and more are currently in training.
 CUA ministers officiate at weddings and sacred union ceremonies, baptisms, funerals, the Lord’s Supper, also to teach and preach, lead study groups, and pastor congregations.

-There are two main ways receive ordination through the CUA:
+Four different ways to receive ordination through the CUA:

-- Many come to the CUA as experienced clergy, having come to a Universalist understanding during their ministry.
-For those who were ordained elsewhere, and have a traditional seminary education, the process is simple: We check your references, and background.
+- FastTrack: Many come to the CUA as experienced clergy, having come to a Universalist understanding during their ministry.
+For those who qualify with both ministry experience, and a traditional theological education, the process is simple: We check your references, and background.
 You write a few papers, and discuss things with our ordination committee.
 Assuming it’s a good fit, we will either officially recognize your existing ordination, or ordain you ourselves—whichever is best for your situation.

 - Traditional Education: A fully-accredited Seminary education is great.
 Many CUA clergy have attended a traditional seminary.
 If you want a paid career in chaplaincy or academia, you need to graduate from a fully-accredited seminary.
 We would love to help you through the CUA ordination process, while you attend a fully-accredited seminary!

 - Life Experience & Self Study: Some people have a lifetime of ministry, and self-education; but never earned a religious degree.
 We want to give those people life-experience & self-study credit.
 We have a guide to help you present your case for recognition of your studies, in a way that will count towards ordination.
 It’s not more work, it’s just a matter of showing us what you already know.
 This combines your knowledge with our existing FastTrack program.